Getting Started with React Rich Text Editor

 The following modules provide the basic features of the Rich Text Editor.

-• HtmlEditor - Inject this module to use Rich Text Editor as html editor.
+• HtmlEditor - Inject this module to use the Rich Text Editor as HTML editor.

-• Image - Inject this module to use image feature in Rich Text Editor.
+• Image - Inject this module to use the image feature in Rich Text Editor.

-• Link - Inject this module to use link feature in Rich Text Editor.
+• Link - Inject this module to use the link feature in Rich Text Editor.

-• QuickToolbar - Inject this module to use quick toolbar feature for the target element.
+• QuickToolbar - Inject this module to use the quick toolbar feature for the target element.

-• Toolbar - Inject this module to use Toolbar feature.
+• Toolbar - Inject this module to use the Toolbar feature.

-These modules should be injected into the services section of the component.
+These modules can be injected into the services prop of the <Inject> component, as demonstrated in the following example.

 import { HtmlEditor, Image, Inject, Link, QuickToolbar, RichTextEditorComponent, Toolbar } from '@syncfusion/ej2-react-richtexteditor';